General Information & Policies

 All guests entering Bright House Networks Stadium must have a valid ticket or UCF student identification card for admission unless they are younger than 2 years of age.
 Once guests enter the stadium, they may not exit and re-enter.

 As you enter Bright House Networks Stadium, an attendant will scan the bar code on your ticket with a handheld ticket scanner.
 Please make sure that each person in your party presents his or her ticket individually.

 Alcoholic beverages ARE STRICTLY PROHIBITED from being brought inside Bright House Networks Stadium.
-No alcoholic beverages are authorized in the stadium on game day (except in the stadium suites and club lounge).
+No alcoholic beverages are authorized in the stadium on game day (except in the stadium suites, club seats, the club lounge and the East Side Club).
 Anyone with alcoholic beverages may be ejected from the stadium.
 No refunds will be granted in these cases.

 Possession or consumption of alcoholic beverages is prohibited by persons younger than 21 years of age.
 Anyone consuming alcohol must be prepared to show proof that he or she is 21 years or older.

 The University of Central Florida's drug and alcohol policy states that the sale, service, possession and consumption of alcoholic beverages shall comply with state and federal laws.
 This policy shall remain in effect for all home football games.
 However, county ordinances relating to open containers shall not be applicable or enforced during the following times, thereby permitting alcoholic beverages to be consumed during these authorized hours only by anyone 21 years of age or older.

 For weekend games starting before 6 p.m., the open-container waiver shall be in effect from 8 a.m. until game start.

 For weekend games starting at 6 p.m. or later, the open-container waiver shall be in effect from 12 p.m. until game start.